roaib43/AppLearn/README.md

 # AppLearn
 This is dummy app to learn various programming concepts

-# Project Structure: (will keep growing as we learn and add more stuff)
+# Project Structure:
+To keep growing as we learn and add more stuff
- app.py - main py file, where the application begins, routes are added to render html pages template - this folder contains all the html pages static - this folder contains all the css and javascript files
+ - app.py: main py file, where the application begins, routes are added to render html pages
+ - template: this folder contains all the html pages
+ - static: this folder contains all the css and javascript files

  # Prerequisite
  - Python 3